Wilbertz/Disaster-Response-Pipeline/README.md

 ## Installation <a name="installation"></a>

-This project was written in Python 3.7, using a Jupyter Notebook on Anaconda.
+This project was written in Python 3.7.
 The relevant Python packages for this project are as follows:

 - sys
 - logging